zandervander/zander-v-s-bot/README.md

-### zander v's bot
+## zander v's bot
-update 1.30.2
-## changes
-bot now requires zander v's bot role to have display over online enabled for funtionality bot now requires rank to be highest for full funtionality but is not required (it is required for moderation)
+replit is buggy af its gonna be buggy blame replit not me